ArkadiiOlshevskyi/ArkadiiOlshevskyi/README.md

 </p>

 <h2>About Me:</h2>
-<p>Experienced Python developer in data analysis and computer vision, with a background in interior design and architecture.
+<p>Experienced Python data engineer and analyst, with a background in construction and architecture.
   Proficient in data processing and analysis.
   Committed to inclusivity and diversity, creating a fair and collaborative workplace.
   Enthusiastic about computer vision, image processing, and innovation in the field of architecture and interior design.</p>